-The use of anti thyroid medicines in a transdermal skin ointment has fallen out of favour as we have come to realise these cats do not enjoy the same level of control or lifespan as other cats.
+The use of anti thyroid medicines in a transdermal skin ointment has fallen out of favour as these cats do not enjoy the same level of control or lifespan as other cats.
 Pictured is a scatter plot of thyroid levels of cats on transdermal medication showing how many are above or below the ideal range.

 Don’t worry if you’ve had trouble with tablets before.
 Thyroid medicines appear to be more easily tolerated and most owners manage to find a way.

 Radioactive Iodine Treatment